saucedor/E4-Demonstration-of-a-Programming-Paradigm/README.md

 - Cache and memory bandwidth.

 ### Possible Alternative Paradigms
-In response to feedback provided: "Improve the documentation for the other possible solutions, Improve the diagram, as it is not showing how the program works."
+In response to feedback provided: "Improve the documentation for the other possible solutions."

 ## Other Possible Solutions: Alternative Paradigms